 A system described as being “upgradeable” is a term that can be a little vague at times.

-Many systems can be “upgraded” – but as indicated above, it may mean you need to acquire a replacement/additional inverter or other equipment.
-However, you’ll also be able to continue using your panels, the solar panel mounting system, plus some wiring.
+Many systems are capable of “upgrade”.
+However, as indicated above, it may mean you need to acquire a replacement/additional inverter or other equipment.
+However, you’ll also be able to continue using your panels, the solar panel mounting system and wiring.

 It’s important to ask a solar company what they mean by “battery upgradeable”.